 Besides teaching, I am passionate about traveling.
 Growing up, my parents always planned vacations abroad.
 I didn’t know it then, but these trips sparked my enthusiasm and curiosity for learning about the world and the places, people, and cultures it’s comprised of.
 Once I began teaching, the diversity of students at my school inspired me to travel more frequently.
 I began planning trips to their native lands and I have not looked back since.
-Today, my family supports and encourages my frequent traveling and my goal of exploring all seven continents.
-To date, I have visited five continents and almost forty countries.
+My family has always supported and encouraged my frequent traveling and my goal of exploring all seven continents.
+To date, I have visited five continents and over forty countries.

 I feel grateful for the opportunity to share my life and my stories with learners around the world.
 I look forward to meeting each of you and getting to know you personally at future book signings.

 When I was younger, I was identified as a struggling reader.
 I was referred to reading specialists and even received additional services.
 I also had a tutor outside of school who helped me build on what I was learning in my classroom.
 Reading was a burden to me and it was something I simply disliked.
 Reading was hard and reading meant frustration.
 I had low confidence and I didn’t like to spend any time reading books—even into adulthood.

 But that all changed when I became a teacher, someone who teaches children to love learning.
 To me, this meant I also had to not only teach children to love reading, but I had to teach myself.
 This was my motivation for pursuing a Master’s Degree in Reading, so I could teach children how to read and how to love the process—but I wanted to do this to the best of my ability.
 I feel that through my Master’s program I have learned to love reading because I am reading books that not only interest me, but books that are shaping me into a better person and teacher.